-Pro forma ratios and other measures

-- 46. An issuer may include as part of its pro forma financial information specific measures such as financial key performance indicators (KPIs) and regulatory ratios such as ones that it includes in its annual financial statements. - 47.
+- 3.5.1 Pro forma ratios and other measures - 46.
+An issuer may include as part of its pro forma financial information specific measures such as financial key performance indicators (KPIs) and regulatory ratios such as ones that it includes in its annual financial statements. - 47.
 When illustrating the impact of pro forma adjustments on ratios and KPIs, the issuer should clearly explain those ratios and indicators and consider whether their presentation serves a useful purpose and is not misleading.
 The issuer should present the unadjusted financial ratios and KPIs and the pro forma financial ratios and KPIs on a consistent basis with the rest of the pro forma financial information.
-The source of information used for the unadjusted financial ratios and KPIs should be the same as is used for the unadjusted financial information.
-The same considerations would apply to regulatory ratios such as those presented by financial services issuers.

-Pro forma financial information based on supplemental historical financial information

-- 48. An issuer may decide on a voluntary basis to include, in addition to the pro forma financial information required to be presented in order to comply with Annex I, Item 20.2, other pro forma information to show the impact of the identified transactions on supplemental unadjusted historical financial information.
+The source of information used for the unadjusted financial ratios and KPIs should be the same as is used for the unadjusted financial information shown in the principal pro forma financial information.
+The same considerations would apply to regulatory ratios such as those presented by financial services issuers. - 3.5.2 Pro forma financial information based on supplemental historical financial information - 48.
+An issuer may decide on a voluntary basis to include, in addition to the pro forma financial information required to be presented in order to comply with Annex I, Item 20.2, other pro forma information to show the impact of the identified transactions on supplemental unadjusted historical financial information.
 This might be the case where an issuer routinely reports financial information externally under more than one basis, for example where it reports both under IFRS and under local financial reporting standards.
-In these circumstances this additional set of pro forma financial information is presented on a standalone basis, distinct from the regulatory pro forma financial information is embedded value pro forma information presented by issuers who undertake life assurance business and present supplemental embedded value financial statements as part of their routine external financial reporting. - 49.
+In these circumstances this additional set of pro forma financial information is presented on a standalone basis, distinct from the regulatory pro forma financial information and in compliance with Annex II.
+An example of other pro forma financial information is embedded value pro forma information presented by issuers who undertake life assurance business and present supplemental embedded value financial statements as part of their routine external financial reporting. - 49.
 Pro forma financial information based on supplemental historical financial information would be expected to be presented on a basis consistent with the presentation and policies adopted in presenting the supplemental unadjusted historical financial information.
 If the presentation of such pro forma information is more summarised than that of the principal pro forma financial information, the description of the adjustments would still be expected to be sufficient to explain the constituent elements of each adjustment made.